 State

-Applications that need to maintain state can declare the state they need as part of the Application.
+Applications that need to maintain state can declare the state they need by passing an instance of a class where the State values have been defined as attributes.

 See the developer docs for details.